raspberrychris/chrishainesnew/content/seo-consultant-london.md

 My Company is not based in the UK, can you still help?
 Of course.
 I am based in London, UK but I can work with companies around the world.

-### Why Do You Need An Experienced Consultant?
+### Why do you need an experienced consultant?
-Ranking in Google’s search engine is pretty simple once you know who the algorithm works.
+Ranking in Google’s search engine is pretty straightforward once you know how the algorithm works.
 Figuring out how it works however, is not so simple, this is the main reason why I provide professional SEO consultancy as there’s so much room for growth and opportunity for ambitious business owners.

 Whether you need simple changes implemented on your website like meta descriptions changes, or whether you need help formulating a comprehensive SEO strategy, you can be confident I can help.

-If you own a local business looking for a specialised local SEO service o make that next leap forward.
+If you own a local business looking for a specialised local SEO service to make that next leap forward.
 As an SEO Expert in London, I can help you grow your business!

 ## Contact Chris now 📱